WouterVanc/Hand_Sign_Detection/README.md

 Run the script and press 'c' to start capturing the specific hand sign once the webcam feed pops-up.

 Next, use [Train_Classifier.py](Train_Classifier.py) to train a classifier model on the dataset.
-Finally, the other classifier script will be adjusted accordingly.
+Finally, the other scripts that use the classifier will be adjusted accordingly.